 - Get tested and treated promptly if you suspect or know you have an STI.

-- Make an effort to urinate as soon as possible after having sexual intercourse.
+- Make an effort to urinate as soon as possible after sexual intercourse.

 - Avoid wearing jeans and pantyhose that are too tight.

 - Wear cotton instead of nylon underwear.